 You have an on-line business then it is mandatory to have a website tracking tool to track your audience, to know what they need, why they visitor your webpage.

 Then you have come to the right place to know all the details about the website tracking, its uses, what the tools are available, and most importantly to know its legal obligation.

 Tools track the website visitors for various reasons and use the data in analytics and find so many solutions for all their queries.

 Now, we shall swoop down the content to know more.

-- What is tracking on the website?
+- What is website tracking?

 - Uses of website tracking

 - Types of information gathered by website tracking tools

 - Why do you need to track your website visitors?